jrmihalj/jrmihalj.github.io/_posts/2016-9-10-hierarchical-data-management-and-visualization.md

 ## 10     10  0.25712038  8.938851
 {% endhighlight %}

-What about the mean weights for genera on different mountains?
+What about the mean weights of genera on different mountains?

 {% highlight r %}
 berg %>%